Eye discharge: What causes "sleep" in your eyes?

 Unlike viral and bacterial pink eye, allergic conjunctivitis is not contagious and always affects both eyes.

-Other eye infections.
 In addition to conjunctivitis, there are many eye infections that cause abnormal eye discharge.
-These include: eye herpes (a recurrent viral eye infection), fungal keratitis (a rare but serious inflammation of the cornea) and Acanthamoeba keratitis (a potentially blinding parasitic infection typically caused by poor contact lens hygiene or swimming while wearing contacts).
+These include: eye herpes (a recurrent viral eye infection), fungal keratitis (a rare but serious inflammation of the cornea) and Acanthamoeba keratitis (a potentially blinding infection typically caused by poor contact lens hygiene or swimming while wearing contacts).

-An eye stye usually resolves on its own, but it's important to refrain from squeezing the pus from a stye to reduce the risk of the infection spreading to other areas of the eye.
+An eye stye usually resolves on its own, but there are also some home remedies for styes you can try.
+It's important to refrain from squeezing the pus from a stye to reduce the risk of the infection spreading to other areas of the eye.

-Dry eyes.
-Insufficient tear production or dysfunction of the meibomian glands can lead to dry eye syndrome an often chronic condition in which the surface of the eyes is not properly lubricated and becomes irritated and inflamed.
+Insufficient tear production or dysfunction of the meibomian glands can lead to dry eye syndrome — an often chronic condition in which the surface of the eyes is not properly lubricated and becomes irritated and inflamed.

 Symptoms of dry eyes include red, bloodshot eyes, a burning sensation, blurry vision and a feeling something is "in" your eye (foreign body sensation).
 Sometimes, dry eyes also can cause a very watery eye discharge to occur.

 If you wear contact lenses, you may find more sleep in your eyes than normal.
 This can be due to a number of reasons, including a contact lens-related eye infection, contact lens discomfort resulting in dry and irritated eyes, as well as rubbing your eyes more while wearing contacts.